Substance Abuse and Addiction Treatment Resources in Rochester

 Residential Treatment Programs

 Residential treatment programs go by many names; retreat-based and inpatient care are just a couple.
-Participating in retreat-based care will require your full attention.
-Patients reside onsite at the clinic and remain living at the program facility until your rehabilitation is ready to move onto the stage of aftercare.
+Participating in residential care will require your full attention.
+Patients reside onsite at the clinic and remain living at the program facility until your rehabilitation is ready to move onto the stage of treatment.

 Partial Hospitalization Programs

 Partial hospitalization programs are facilities that house you during the vulnerable phase of detoxification and then you will return home and commute to the clinic for all of your treatments.
-Partial hospitalization programs typically mirror residential treatment programs in their therapeutic approaches to Use disorders.
+Partial hospitalization programs typically mirror residential treatment programs in their therapeutic approaches to substance use disorders.

 Outpatient Treatment Programs